hpe-dev-incubator/hpe-dev-portal/content/blog/why-open-source-is-more-than-software-the-example-of-the-linux-foundations-agstack-project.md

 ## Leveraging open source to improve agriculture efficiency

 Global agriculture is a highly-complex, interrelated trillion dollar industry.
 Its ecosystem is massively inefficient and confronts grave challenges in the face of climate change.
 It employs half the world’s population and uses 70% of the world’s fresh water.
-Of the thousands of stakeholders who have to work together, its small holder farmers produce at least [one-third](https://ourworldindata.org/smallholder-food-production#:~:text=Family%20farms%20do%20produce%20around,poorest%20people%20in%20the%20world.) of the entire world’s food supply and represent some of the poorest people in the world.
+Of the thousands of stakeholders who have to work together, its small holder farmers produce at least one-third [(from Our World Data)](https://ourworldindata.org/smallholder-food-production#:~:text=Family%20farms%20do%20produce%20around,poorest%20people%20in%20the%20world.) of the entire world’s food supply and represent some of the poorest people in the world.
 With 30% of our food wasted and 30% of the world’s people hungry, there’s quite a bit of room for improvement.

 The AgStack project seeks to increase global agriculture efficiency through the creation, maintenance and enhancement of a free, re-usable, open and specialized digital infrastructure for data and applications.
 This software infrastructure is community-maintained and provides a free and secure digital “operating system” for all agriculture stakeholders to run their agriculture applications – from farmers to marketers to extension agents.
 AgStack essentially sits between digital agriculture applications and third-party cloud systems, and uses an openly available API to deliver the required data, models, frameworks, extensions and toolboxes to help farmers be more successful in growing crops in a sustainable manner.